FrankieBoye/TennisScore/README.md

 Tests are carried out using the Jasmine test framework.
 Copy the full path of SpecRunner.html file and paste this into a web browser address bar to view.

+Jasmine screenshot:

 ![image](https://user-images.githubusercontent.com/44870179/78186637-f8ec2a80-7464-11ea-869a-9a270d623ab1.png)

 ## To do

 With more time there are many improvements I would have liked to make to this application.
 There are also a few issues that need to be addressed.

-Firstly the app works as intended when one player wins every point, however if the score goes to Advantage and then back to Deuce the score then doesn't function correctly.
+Firstly the app works as intended when one player wins every point and if both players score but it doesn't go to Advantage and then back to Deuce.
+If the latter happens the score then doesn't function correctly.
 I have looked into resolving this but as yet have not been successful.

 I would like the game to stop when one player wins, but currently you can continue adding scores.